Aspic: China

 In Northern China, ' (皮冻) is a traditional dish served in winter, especially during the Chinese New Year.
 This Chinese dish of aspic is usually made by boiling pork rind in water.
 The dishes cooled without pork rind are called ' (清冻) while those containing pork rind in the aspic are called ' (浑冻).

-In Zhenjiang, aspic using pig trotters is called Salted Pork in Jelly (水晶肴肉 (Shuǐjīng Xiáoròu)).
+In Zhenjiang, aspic using pig trotters is called shuǐjīng xiáoròu ('salted pork in jelly').
 The dish has two layers of meat.
 The upper layer, about half an inch thick, is 'pigskin aspic', while the lower layer is half red and half white, made from boiling pig's trotter and pigskin until gelled, forming 'meat aspic'.
 The traditional method of preparing the dish involves boiling the trotter with saltpeter, resulting in a crimson hue.
 However, due to the use of saltpeter in food being banned, the modern approach is using German pork knuckles.